data-preservation-programs/RetrievalBot/filplus.md

 All active verified deals in Filecoin network will be sampled randomly.

 Newer deal will have a higher chance to be sampled than older deals.
-The chance is 0.25x for each year the deal is active.
+The chance is 4x for each year the deal is newer.
 This gives newer deal a higher chance to be sampled for retrieval testing.

 ## Deployment